Prerequisites: GE Foundation, one or more Exploration courses, and upper-division standing.

 Same course as NRSG 482.
 Not open for credit to students with credit in NRSG 482.
 (Lecture-discussion, 3 hours) Course fee may be required.
 Information on fees related to this course can be found here.

-Prerequisites: Student must be a Gerontology Certificate candidate; have senior standing; have a 2.5 overall GPA or a 3.0 major GPA; approval of the Gerontology Certificate Coordinator; and GERN 400; ANTH 454; PSY 365 or HDEV 357.
+Prerequisites: Student must be a Gerontology Minor candidate; have senior standing; have a 2.5 overall GPA or a 3.0 major GPA; approval of the Gerontology Minor Coordinator; and GERN 400; ANTH 454; PSY 365 or HDEV 357.
 Each prerequisite course must be completed with a grade of "C" or better.
 A course in which a grade lower than "C" is received must be retaken and successfully completed prior to enrolling in any course for which it is a prerequisite.
 A student receiving a grader lower than a "C" may proceed with other courses with approval of the Area Coordinator.

 Field experience in which student assumes a preprofessional role in a professional setting.
 Objectives developed by student with supervisor must be approved by major advisor and form the basis for evaluation.

 May be repeated for 6 units maximum.
 Same course as FCS 492G.
 Not open for credit to students with credit in FCS 492G (Seminar 3 hours)

 Prerequisites: GERN 400, ANTH 454, PSY 365, or HDEV 357, upper-division standing and consent of program director.

 Independent study under the supervision of a faculty member.
 Exploration and experience supplementing and/or complementing regular courses.

 May be repeated to a maximum of 6 units.